ppouliot/puppet-quartermaster/README.markdown

 It will allow for completely automated installs of most freely available linux distributions

+The module also autogenrate all the menus and sub menus for the differnet pxe boot options.

 This is still a work in progress.

 Basic usage